BertMaurau/yuki-php-wrapper/README.md

  - **InvalidDomainIDException**: When there is no Domain ID set.
  - **InvalidSessionIDException**: When there is no Session ID set (Gets set after Authentication).
  - **InvalidStatementTextException**: When there is no Statement Text provided for import.
+ - **InvalidStatementLineException**: When there is no Statement Line provided for import.
+ - **InvalidValueTypeException**: When given value doesn't match the required type.
  - **ModelNotFoundException**: When the requested model was not found.
  - **NoAuthenticationResultException**: When the Authenticate didn't return the expected results